Luzgan/checklist-v2-graphql-apollo/readme.md

 # Unanswered (yet?) questions
 * How to handle optimistic update of deletion?
 Should we be doing optimistic update of deletion at all?

 If you have opinion on design choice or you simply know that something here should be done differently - feel free to write an issue.
-I posted this here for mine and community benefit.
+I posted this here for my and community benefit.